paorazio/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 I am a Junior Professor of Economics at the Chemnitz University of Technology.
 I specialize in climate-related financial policies, specifically focusing on the intersection between climate change and the financial sector.
-The primary objective of my research is to enhance our understanding of the macro-financial risks associated with climate change, and the insights generated from my research play a critical role in shaping climate change policies and promoting financial stability. {style="text-align: justify;"}
+The primary objective of my research is to enhance our understanding of the macro-financial risks associated with climate change, and the insights generated from my research play a critical role in shaping climate change policies and promoting financial stability.